 What Is Certified Mail and Why Use It?

-Certified mail is a special USPS service that provides legal proof of mailing and delivery.
+Certified mail is a special USPS service that provides a documented mailing and delivery record.
 When you send something via certified mail, you receive a mailing receipt with a unique tracking number, and USPS tracks the letter throughout delivery.
-Most importantly, you can get proof that it was delivered (or that delivery was attempted).
+Most importantly, you can keep a record that it was delivered, attempted, returned, or refused.

 For a complete explanation of what certified mail is and how it works, see our comprehensive guide to certified mail.